Corrimal

 Corrimal displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The dwelling structure in Corrimal, as per the latest Census, consisted of 58.7% houses and 41.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Corrimal was at 35.2%, with mortgaged dwellings at 31.6% and rented ones at 33.1%.
-The median monthly mortgage repayment in Corrimal was $2,167, higher than Regional NSW's average of $1,733.
-The median weekly rent in Corrimal was recorded as $365, compared to Regional NSW's $330.
-Nationally, Corrimal's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+Corrimal's dwellings, as per the latest Census, consisted of 58.7% houses and 41.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Corrimal stood at 35.2%, with mortgaged dwellings at 31.6% and rented ones at 33.1%.
+The median monthly mortgage repayment was $2,167, higher than Regional NSW's average of $1,733.
+Median weekly rent in Corrimal was $365, compared to Regional NSW's $330.
+Nationally, Corrimal's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, while rents were lower at $365 compared to the national figure of $375.

 Frequently Asked Questions - Housing